deepgram/deepgram-python-sdk/README.md

 ## Custom API Endpoint

-In order to point the SDK at a different API endpoint (e.g., for on-prem deployments), you can pass in an object setting the `api_url` when initializing the Deepgram client.
+In order to point the SDK at a different API environment (e.g., for on-prem deployments), you can pass in an object setting the `api_url` when initializing the Deepgram client.

 ```py
 dg_client = Deepgram({